kkk-petrov/dots/README.md

 ## Important Note

-- This script assumes that your dotfiles are stored in the `dots-local` directory.
+- This script assumes that your dotfiles are stored in the `dots` directory.
 Adjust the `DOTFILES_DIR` variable in the script if your dotfiles are in a different location.

 - The script will create a backup of existing dotfiles in the `dotfiles_backup` directory in your home directory.